Church of the Third Order of the Holy Trinity: Structure

-The church is located on a flat terrain in the flank of the escarpment that divides Salvador in the Higher City and the Lower City.
+The church is located on a flat terrain in the flank of the escarpment that divides Salvador into the Upper City and the Lower City.
 Its location in Avenida Jequitáia is near the Água de Meninos fish market, and the church building is accessed by a stairway.
 It has three aisles and its façade contains Rococo and Neoclassical elements, although it was damaged by the 1888 fire, poorly planned and implemented restorations, and the crumbling of the right tower in 1968.
 According to the Institute of Artistic and Cultural Heritage of Bahia, the building was "damaged by the insertion of non-conforming elements such as concrete slabs in the galleries".
 It no longer has windows and its images – "of the Holy Trinity, Our Lady of the Remedy and many others of lesser importance" – were collected by members of the Order due to the state of deterioration of the building.
-The members of the Trinity community have promoted small restorations and included, in the altar, images and religious elements from the various religions present in Salvador.
+The members of the Trinity community have promoted small restorations and included on the altar, images and religious elements from the various religions present in Salvador.
 Around the church there are 20 houses, some of which are rented or made available for the members of the Trinity community.